idrsolutions/formvu-docker/README.md

 ## Getting Started ##

 In order to use the FormVu Docker image you will need a license to access the FormVu war file.
-If you have not got a license yet, you can find our [free trial or contact us here](https://www.idrsolutions.com/formvu/pricing).
+If you have not got a license yet, you can [sign up for a free trial](https://www.idrsolutions.com/formvu/trial-download).

-Once you have access, you can get and run the docker image with the following commands.
+Once you have the FormVu war file, you can pull and run the docker image with the following commands:
 ```bash
 docker pull idrsolutions/formvu:latest
 docker run -p 80:80 --mount "source=/path/to/war/formvu-microservice.war,target=/usr/local/tomcat/webapps/ROOT.war,type=bind" idrsolutions/formvu